lab-cosmo/cluster-tutorials/FHI-aims/MAD-2/README.md

     - forces
     - stress
     - Density Matrix (k-space, also acts an SCF restart file)

-and optionally, if the relevant lines are uncommented:

     - Hamiltonian (real-space, printed with HDF5)
     - Density of States